MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_create_salescreditmemo.md

 ---

 # Create salesCreditMemos
-Create a salesCreditMemo in Dynamics 365 for Financials.
+Create a sales credit memo object in Dynamics 365 for Financials.

 ## HTTP request